couchbaselabs/docs-ng/content/couchbase-manual-2.1/introduction-to-couchbase-server.markdown

 When the server stores data on disk and a client requests the data, it sends an individual document ID then the server determines whether the information exists or not.
 Couchbase Server does this with metadata structures.
-The **Unhandled:**
-`[:unknown-tag :firstterm]` holds information about each document in the database and this information is held in RAM.
+The `metadata` holds information about each document in the database and this information is held in RAM.
 This means that the server can always return a 'document ID not found' response for an invalid document ID or it can immediately return the data from RAM, or return it after it fetches it from disk.

 <a id="couchbase-introduction-architecture-diskstorage"></a>